MGM trademark dilution suit against medical-marijuana firm settled

 Second, when a business sets up shop, it should check to see if intellectual property it plans to use is already protected or owned by any other person or company first, so as not to infringe on those rights.
 Of course, a business of any type or size should seek legal counsel with intellectual property experience to assist with all of these steps, including the possibility of intellectual property litigation.

-The business lawyers at the Law Offices of P. Sterling Kerr, P.C., with its office in Henderson, Nevada, assist Las Vegas-area business clients of all sizes in protecting their intellectual property, including bringing or defending intellectual property lawsuits.
+The business lawyers at Kerr Simpson Attorneys at Law, with its office in Henderson, Nevada, assist Las Vegas-area business clients of all sizes in protecting their intellectual property, including bringing or defending intellectual property lawsuits.

 Keywords: trademark, Las Vegas, Nevada, lawsuit, MGM, resort, casino, brand, medical marijuana, rewards program, marijuana dispensary license, trademark dilution, cybersquatting, website, domain name, damages, settle, infringe, intellectual property, litigation